 - The lower annual fee of $95

-- Pay Yourself Back program
+- The Pay Yourself Back program

-- $50 annual Ultimate Rewards Hotel Credit
+- The $50 annual Ultimate Rewards Hotel Credit

-Where is American Express Gold Card Better?
+How Is the American Express Gold Card Better?

-Amex Gold members will enjoy:
+Amex Gold members will enjoy the following:

 - $10 in Uber Cash monthly for a total of $120 per year to use on rides or Uber Eats when you add your Amex Gold to your account (enrollment required)

-- $100 to use for spa treatments, dining credit, and other resort activities when you book The Hotel Collection through American Express Travel.
+- $100 to use for spa treatments, dining credit, and other resort activities when you book The Hotel Collection through American Express Travel

-- Free ShopRunner membership to receive two-day shipping at no additional charge for online purchases at select major stores.
+- Free ShopRunner membership to receive two-day shipping at no additional charge for online purchases at select major stores

 - Early access to pre-sales of tickets, special seating, and member-only events, concerts, and shows